ngtr6788/keycards/README.md

 - Rework the parameter on the Flashcard "API"
   - Learn Redux.
 (DONE?)
   - Improved on the Flashcard "API" (DONE!)
 - Revamp the help screen.
 It sucks.
 I know.
-(A little better)
+(Improved a little better, keep working on it)
 - Learn Bootstrap and integrate it with this app.
 (DONE!
 EASY)
-- Somehow, find a way to integrate Leitner system or add a learn option or something.
-- Add more tests probably related to the specific types of flashcards, apparently.
+- Add more tests as I add newer components.
+(DONE and CONTINUE...)
+- Add way to custom-build flashcard decks.
+(DONE?
+UI only)
+- Learn Make this website more accessible, and rewrite some of the tests based on that (Gosh that is harder than I thought for this app)
 - What the heck are those back end stuff?
 Teach me.
-- Add way to custom-build flashcard decks.
-(Working on it)
+- Somehow, find a way to integrate Leitner system or add a learn option or something.